Fibers over infinity of Landau-Ginzburg models: Introduction

-Then $(Z,\mathsf{f})$ is called the~\emph{log Calabi-Yau compactification} of the toric Landau--Ginzburg model $\mathsf{p}$ (see \cite[Definition~3.6]{Prz18}).
-Observe that the number of irreducible components of the~fiber $\mathsf{f}^{-1}(\infty)$ does not depend on the choice of the~log Calabi-Yau compactification, so that one can expect that this number keeps some information about the Fano variety~$X$.
+Then $\psi$ is a composition of flops by \cite[Theorem~1]{Ka08}, so the~number of irreducible components of $\mathsf{f}^{-1}(\infty)$ is independent on the~choice of the~log Calabi-Yau compactification.
+Thus, one can expect that this number keeps some information about the~Fano variety~$X$.
 The following two examples confirm this.

 \begin{example} Let $X$ be a smooth del Pezzo surface, and let $(Z,\mathsf{f})$ be a log Calabi--Yau compactification of its toric Landau--Ginzburg model constructed in~\cite{AKO06}.
-Then the fiber $\mathsf{f}^{-1}(\infty)$ consists of
+Then the~fiber $\mathsf{f}^{-1}(\infty)$ consists of

 irreducible rational curves. \end{example}